prismicio/prismic-gatsby/docs/03-fetch-data.md

 # Fetch Data

-On this page, you'll learn how to retrieve content in from your Prismic repository using the Gatsby source plugin.
+On this page, you'll learn how to retrieve content from your Prismic repository using the Gatsby source plugin.

 ---

 ## Basic queries

-The Prismic and Gatsby plugin schema gives you two options to write your queries using the API ID of your document's Custom Type (in these examples, the Custom Type’s API ID is `ExampleCustomType`):
+You have two options to write your queries: one that returns a single document and another that returns all documents of a type.
+Which one you use depends on how you plan to use your content.

+The following examples query for one or multiple documents for a Custom Type named `ExampleCustomType`:

-1. `prismicExampleCustomType`: Queries a single document of a given type with optional filtering parameters.
+- `prismicExampleCustomType`: Queries a single document of a given type with optional filtering parameters.
-1. `allPrismicExampleCustomType`: Queries all documents of a given type.
+- `allPrismicExampleCustomType`: Queries all documents of a given type.

 Here's a query for a single document: